 Did you have any more email marketing questions that we can address?
 Leave a comment below and we’ll try to get back to you.

-Maggie Georgieva is a Senior Product Manager at HubSpot, focused on making revolutionary marketing segmentation, automation, and forms.
+Maggie Georgieva is a Senior Product Manager at HubSpot, focusing on making revolutionary marketing segmentation, automation, and forms.